snapframework/snap-website/templates/docs/tutorials/heist.md

 we called loadTemplates to add templates from the `templates` directory in the filesystem to our template state.

-The three addXYZHook functions above add hooks to the TemplateState.
+The three addXYZHook functions above add hooks to the HeistState.
 Previous hooks are not overwritten--the new hooks are appended to any other hooks that have already been added.

+Different web frameworks will have different infrastructure for managing the `HeistState`.
+Some may expose a mechanism that allows you to use the above functions directly.
+Others may completely wrap the above functions with other functions specific to that framework or library.
+Just be aware that your end use may not look exactly like the example here.

 ### Generating Pages with Heist

-Once you have built a `TemplateState`, you are ready to generate pages with Heist.
+Once you have built a `HeistState`, you are ready to generate pages with Heist.
 The two functions you will use most frequently are `renderTemplate` and `callTemplate`.  `renderTemplate` renders a template by name and returns it as a `Maybe (Builder, MIMEType)`.
 The